18F/unit-testing-node/_pages/components/slack-client.md

 ## Expanding the test helper library

 Now for the `payload`, let's think outside of the box a little.
-Our `getReactions` method returns a [`reactions.get`](https://api.slack.com/methods/reactions.get) payload.
+The `getReactions` method returns a [`reactions.get`](https://api.slack.com/methods/reactions.get) payload.
 However, other parts of the program will actually use this value.
-So rather than define a `payload` that's available only to this test file, let's add one to our `exercise/test/helpers/index.js` file:
+So rather than define a `payload` that's available only to this test file, add one to our `exercise/test/helpers/index.js` file:

 ```js